 If you are just looking to introduce this green vegetable or yellow fruit to your furry friend, the best way to do it is gradually and from a safe distance.
 You’ll find that cats aren’t actually afraid of cucumbers when properly introduced to it.

-No. It is not very nice of you to scare your cat with this prank or any other prank for that matter.
+It isn’t very nice of you to scare your cat any prank.
 The reason is they may do something erratic at the moment and injure themselves.
-It could hit something as it was jumping up in fear, causing that thing to break, hurt themselves, or the very worst, cause long term mental health problems.
+It could hit something as it was jumping up in fear, causing that thing to break, hurt themselves.